 Samsung's official Korean language website was recently updated with a support page for device SM-G888N0, which happens to be the model number for the Samsung Galaxy X (N0 is for the Korean market).
 Initially brought to light by Mobiel Kopen, this support page doesn't give much in the way of details regarding the specifications of the foldable phone, but it is an indication that Samsung is preparing for an official announcement very soon.

 The presence of the support page suggests that Samsung could be ahead of schedule in its ambition to unveil its first foldable smartphone.
-Could we be looking at a 2018 release after all?
-Since the Galaxy S9 is scheduled to arrive in February 2018, the Galaxy X smartphone could be introduced around the same time, or even before.
+Could we be looking at an end of 2018 release after all?

 Everyone wants a big screen, no one wants to carry it around.
 It's the paradox of the smartphone world that drives us crazy almost as much as battery life vs. battery size.
 Foldable screens are here to save the day.

 First things first, the Galaxy X will be foldable, but we don't mean "foldable" like your old flip phone.
 There has been separate rumor that Samsung has been working on a different foldable device (without a foldable screen) that would have a hinge like a laptop, allowing two AMOLED screens to rest on top of each other.
 To illustrate, check out the patent below.

 Below, you'll see the patent for a true foldable screen.
 This is what we mean when we say the Galaxy X will be foldable.
 You'll actually be able to bend the screen without snapping it in half and rendering it useless.
 How well this will hold up over time could be an issue.
 Constant bending and pressure could cause screen damage, especially if you sit down with your phone in your back pocket.